aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`tools_plugins:Noise Estimator`
      - Estimate the noise in an image using various methods.

+   * - :ref:`tools_plugins:Background Estimator`
+     - Estimate the background in a region of an image.

    * - :ref:`tools_plugins:Median Filter`
      - Compute the median of an image, on a per-pixel basis, using a rolling window at set intervals.

+   * - :ref:`tools_plugins:Image Background`
+     - Produces a background intensity image and a mask from a sample *in vivo* image.
+This can be used to simulate realistic fluorophore distributions.

    * - :ref:`tools_plugins:Overlay Image`
      - Allow an image to be added as an overlay with a transparent background.

+   * - :ref:`tools_plugins:Image Kernel Filter`
+     - Convolve an image with a kernel from another image.

+   * - :ref:`tools_plugins:TIFF Series Viewer`
+     - Opens a TIFF image as a read-only virtual stack image.
+Images can be extremely large.

+.. index:: toolset plugins

 Toolset plugins
 ---------------